skpk24/ofbiz-central-login/Readme.txt

 This acts as a "welcome" page for Ofbiz where all users can log on, once logged-in they will see only the apps they can access (as yellow buttons with Icons).

 How it works:
 The "Welcome" application is a blank app that acts as a common login page for all users with accounts.
-Once logged in, the CSS files turn the existing Ofbiz applications menu into Yellow buttons with Icons.
+Once logged in, the app calls two CSS files that turn the existing Ofbiz applications menu into Yellow buttons with Icons.
 That's it!
 Simple and quick :)

 Note:
 This was made for the default Ofbiz visual theme "Tomahawk".
 Browsers tested: IE9, Firefox, Chrome.